blinkinput/blinkinput-android/README.md

 # <a name="archConsider"></a> Processor architecture considerations

-_BlinkOCR_ is distributed with both ARMv6, ARMv7 and x86 native library binaries.
+_BlinkOCR_ is distributed with both ARMv7, ARM64 and x86 native library binaries.

 ARMv7 architecture gives the ability to take advantage of hardware accelerated floating point operations and SIMD processing with [NEON](http://www.arm.com/products/processors/technologies/neon.php).
 This gives _BlinkOCR_ a huge performance boost on devices that have ARMv7 processors.
 Most new devices (all since 2012.) have ARMv7 processor so it makes little sense not to take advantage of performance boosts that those processors can give.

+ARM64 is the new processor architecture that some new high end devices use.
+ARM64 processors are very powerful and also have the possibility to take advantage of new NEON64 SIMD instruction set to quickly process multiple pixels with single instruction.

 x86 architecture gives the ability to obtain native speed on x86 android devices, like [Prestigio 5430](http://www.gsmarena.com/prestigio_multiphone_5430_duo-5721.php).
 Without that, _BlinkOCR_ will not work on such devices, or it will be run on top of ARM emulator that is shipped with device - this will give a huge performance penalty.

 However, there are some issues to be considered:

-- ARMv7 processors understand ARMv6 instruction set, but ARMv6 processors do not understand ARMv7 instructions.
-- if ARMv7 processor executes ARMv6 code, it does not take advantage of hardware floating point acceleration and does not use SIMD operations
 - ARMv7 build of native library cannot be run on devices that do not have ARMv7 compatible processor (list of those old devices can be found [here](http://www.getawesomeinstantly.com/list-of-armv5-armv6-and-armv5-devices/))
-- neither ARMv6 nor ARMv7 processors understand x86 instruction set
+- ARMv7 processors does not understand x86 instruction set
-- x86 processors do not understand neither ARMv6 nor ARMv7 instruction sets
+- x86 processors do not understand neither ARM64 nor ARMv7 instruction sets
-- however, some x86 android devices ship with the builtin [ARM emulator](http://commonsware.com/blog/2013/11/21/libhoudini-what-it-means-for-developers.html) - such devices are able to run ARM binaries (both ARMv6 and ARMv7) but with performance penalty.
+- however, some x86 android devices ship with the builtin [ARM emulator](http://commonsware.com/blog/2013/11/21/libhoudini-what-it-means-for-developers.html) - such devices are able to run ARM binaries but with performance penalty.
 There is also a risk that builtin ARM emulator will not understand some specific ARM instruction and will crash.
+- ARM64 processors understand ARMv7 instruction set, but ARMv7 processors does not understand ARM64 instructions
+- if ARM64 processor executes ARMv7 code, it does not take advantage of modern NEON64 SIMD operations and does not take advantage of 64-bit registers it has - it runs in emulation mode

-`LibRecognizer.aar` archive contains both ARMv6, ARMv7 and x86 builds of native library.
-By default, when you integrate _BlinkOCR_ into your app, your app will contain native builds for all processor architecture.
-Thus, _BlinkOCR_ will work on ARMv6 and x86 devices and will use ARMv7 features on ARMv7 devices.
+`LibRecognizer.aar` archive contains ARMv7, ARM64 and x86 builds of native library.
+By default, when you integrate _BlinkOCR_ into your app, your app will contain native builds for all processor architectures.
+Thus, _BlinkOCR_ will work on ARMv7 and x86 devices and will use ARMv7 features on ARMv7 devices and ARM64 features on ARM64 devices.
 However, the size of your application will be rather large.

 ## <a name="reduceSize"></a> Reducing the final size of your app

-If your final app is too large because of _BlinkOCR_, you can decide to create multiple flavors of your app - one flavor for ARMv6, one for ARMv7 and one for x86 devices.
+If your final app is too large because of _BlinkOCR_, you can decide to create multiple flavors of your app - one flavor for each architecture.
 With gradle and Android studio this is very easy - just add the following code to `build.gradle` file of your app:

 ```
 android {